-My personal favorite French desert would have to be the Macaron.
+My personal favorite French dessert would have to be the Macaron.
 These light and rich sandwich cookies are naturally gluten free and can be frozen before the picnic.
 We picked ours up from pastry chef David Piquard of Gaby et Jules bakery here in “the burgh”.
 As a French native, these gorgeous treats are his specialty!
 But macaron have gained quite a bit of popularity so you can purchase them many places and find many tutorials online….if you are feeling ambitious.

 But be careful…these beautiful desserts are delicate, so I placed ours in an old vintage tin that I had laying around.
 This will keep them fresh and unbroken and double as yet another way to make your picnic pretty.
 It’s all in the details…but it’s best when the details are practical!
 Salut!

 Herb de Provence (or rosemary, basil and lavender)